devalf/eventor-serv/README.md

 You can optionally seed the DB with the command `npm run seed` to get some initial data.

 UT samples are provided for part of the code.
+With e2e tests covered all endpoints and all possible cases.
 ```

 API could be tested with Swagger UI on the following URL: [http://localhost:8050/api#/](http://localhost:8050/api#/).